kohleth/monash_phd_research_proposal/README.md

 This can be the standard uncensored model such as ARIMAX.

 #### Data model
 This is where we model the censorship.
 But the formulation is highly problem-specific.
-In the case of inventory/ demand / sales forecasting, which is what we are interested in, $X_t$ can be the real demand, and $Z_t$ be the actual sales.
+In the case of sales / demand forecasting, which is what we are interested in, $X_t$ can be the real demand, and $Z_t$ be the actual sales.
 Formulated this way, the Data model could simply be
 \[
   [Z_t|X_t, \theta, \Omega_{t-1}]=\min(X_t, C)
 \]